Donghyun Danny Choi

 - Providence, RI

 Welcome!
-I am an Assistant Professor of Political Science at Brown University.
+I am an Assistant Professor of Political Science and a Faculty Fellow at the Watson Institute for International & Public Affairs at Brown University.
 I study the challenges associated with governance and representation in diverse societies, with an emphasis on identity politics and political parties.

 My first (coauthored) book, Native Bias, examines the extent to which common norms and ideas can facilitate the inclusion of immigrants in democratic societies.
 The book was published by Princeton University Press (Princeton Studies in Political Behavior) in 2022.